rgeraldporter/avitext-spec/README.md

 [ABDUxMALL] 1
 ```

 There are no real banding codes for hybrids, but you could make one up quickly using the brace notation.
-When you import to eBird, you would just be prompted to assign a taxonomy to the code `ABDUxMALL` in this example.
+When you import to eBird, you would just be prompted to assign a valid taxonomy to the code `ABDUxMALL` in this example.

 <div id='Limitations'/>